fmtlib/fmt/doc/api.rst

   // Prints "('a', 1, 2.0)"
   fmt::print("{}", t);

-NOTE: currently, the overload of ``fmt::join`` for iterables exists in the main ``format.h`` header, but expect this to change in the future.

 Using ``fmt::join``, you can separate tuple elements with a custom separator::

   #include <fmt/ranges.h>